 When it comes to breakfast, I'm usually all about eggs.
 Scrambled, over easy, omelettes, you name it.
 I'm an egg lover through and through.

-I’m such a sucker for it, and I love all kinds.
-From Cranberry Pecan Coffee Cake to Caramel Apple Coffee Cake to Lemon Raspberry Coffee Cake and this delicious Pumpkin Coffee Cake, there’s just something about it that gets me every time.
+I'm such a sucker for it, and I love all kinds.
+And this delicious Pumpkin Coffee Cake?
+There's just something about it that gets me every time.

 Maybe it's the streusel topping or the fact that it goes so well with my morning coffee.
 Or maybe it's just the simple fact that I'm eating cake for breakfast.
 I mean...how is that even acceptable....?